phenax/enum-fp/README.md

 #### In the functional world
-If you are unfamiliar with functors, you can read [Functors in JS](https://hackernoon.com/functors-in-javascript-20a647b8f39f) blog post.
+If you are unfamiliar with `functors`, you can read [Functors in JS](https://hackernoon.com/functors-in-javascript-20a647b8f39f) blog post.

 * **Maybe**